g-ravity/github-script/README.md

 ## License

-This project is licensed under MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/g-ravity/github-script/blob/master/LICENSE.md) file for details